CharlesTaylor7/ormlite/README.md

 After I deciding to build my own library, I decided to embrace modern python idioms.
 So my library is built on top of the dataclasses library in the standard lib.

 To keep scope small, ormlite only interops with sqlite, not other sql databases.
-I have no future plans to change this.

 # Use case